Fisheating Creek - Planning Your Visit

 The fall is the time to hunt for deer and feral hog on Fisheating Creek Wildlife Management Area.
 The best conditions for hunting deer are when water levels are down in the creek but not so low as to make travel by boat impossible.
 In the spring, turkey hunts are popular and usually yield excellent results.
 Paddling is best during high water, which usually occurs in late July, August, and September.
 High water may also occur following winter cold fronts.
 Fisheating Creek is an excellent place to view wildlife year-round.
 Warblers are abundant during spring and fall migrations.
 In April and May, swallow-tailed kites nest and raise their young all along the creek.

-- Get directions to Fisheating Creek WMA.
+- Find entrances to Fisheating Creek WMA.

 - Order the Fisheating Creek Recreation Guide.

 - Restrooms are available at this location.

 - For hours of operation and vehicle and airboat use guidelines, see the regulations summary brochure.

 - Dogs are permitted but must be kept under physical restraint at all times.
 Regulations regarding hunting dogs can be found in the regulations summary brochure.

 - No Daily-Use Permit is currently required on Fisheating Creek WMA at the Main Street entrance near Palmdale or the Banana Grove entrance (Fort Center Area) on east side of the WMA.